Module 08: Training

 What You’re NOT Building (Yet)

-To keep this module focused, you will not implement:
+To keep the module focused, you will not implement:

 • Distributed training across multiple GPUs (PyTorch uses DistributedDataParallel)

-• Mixed precision training (PyTorch Automatic Mixed Precision requires specialized tensor types)
+• Mixed-precision training (PyTorch’s Automatic Mixed Precision relies on dedicated FP16/BF16 tensor types)

 API Reference